Willie Pienaar, Group CE

 More recently, Maruis has been involved in innovating technology for The Green-Co, a B2B environmental services company.
 He manages a consulting company which aims to ‘Mobilise Enterprises Through Integrated Solutions’ (METIS) in a number of industries.
 His work at METIS reveals his engineer’s passion in business: to use strategy to strengthen and build links in business.

-Zahir Williams, Commercial Executive
+Zahir Williams, Co-Founder, Commercial

 Zahir has had a long and fruitful career in multi-jurisdictional corporate law.
 Between 2002 and 2008 he led the legal function of global oil giant BP in Sub-Saharan Africa in 11 countries, including South Africa.
 Thereafter he brought his expertise to French oil and gas multinational, Total, where he also served on the board of directors.
 Under his legal supervision, Total functioned efficiently in South Africa, Namibia, Botswana, Lesotho, and Swaziland.
 He has also served on the board of directors of Africa’s leading inland crude oil refinery co-owned by Total and SASOL in South Africa.